-- the maturity guarantee, or - the total market value of the units in the contract.
+- the maturity guarantee, or - the total market value of the Investment Series.

-If the total market value of the contract is less than the maturity guarantee on the contract maturity date, we will immediately add units to increase the value to equal the maturity guarantee.
+If the total market value of the Investment Series is less than the maturity guarantee on the contract maturity date, we will immediately add units to increase the value to equal the maturity guarantee.
 We call this a guarantee top-up.